What is zoledronic acid?

 How zoledronic acid works

-Zoledronic acid reduces the activity of the osteoclasts.
+Zoledronic acid reduces the activity of the cells that break down the bone (osteoclasts).
 This can help reduce pain and strengthen the bone.
-For breast cancer, it can reduce the risk of cancer spreading to the bones.
+For primary breast cancer, it can reduce the risk of cancer spreading to the bones.

 Zoledronic acid also reduces the amount of calcium that is lost from the bones.
 This helps calcium levels in the blood return to normal.